DinVision/QuickLaunch/README.md

 to create ICO icons from Image files, added options in INI file to resize Control Buttons ![image](https://github.com/user-attachments/assets/48ed36f0-42fb-48c3-b682-5d6f990eba77)
 Version 1.0.55.0: Added support for grouping shortcuts in the Toolbar by creating sub-folders.
 Version 1.0.54.0: Display icons without shortcut arrow, added options in INI file to show Toolbar Border, change Shortcut Text Color.

+<b>Auto-Hide  </b>
+To enable Auto-Hide, position the toolbar so that it touches the side or top edge of the screen.
+The toolbar will then automatically hide when you move the mouse away from it.

 <b>Add and Group Shortcuts  </b>
 The shortcuts for the Toolbar are in the "Shortcuts" Folder that can be opened as shown below.
 Create sub-folders to display shortcuts in separate groups as shown in example below.
 The 3-digit prefix is for sorting purpose.
+The toolbar can be resized and moved as per preference.

 ![image](https://github.com/user-attachments/assets/3e600486-8af4-47ee-9ef5-24b759153d74)